MadGoatHaz/blupow/README.md

 This integration uses a modern, decoupled architecture to ensure stability and performance.
 It consists of two main parts:

 1.  **The BluPow Gateway (`blupow_gateway`)**: A Python application, designed to be run as a Docker container.
-It connects directly to your Renogy devices via Bluetooth, polls them for data, and publishes the data to an MQTT broker.
+It connects directly to your Bluetooth devices, polls them for data, and publishes the data to an MQTT broker.
 It also listens for commands from Home Assistant (e.g., to add/remove devices).
 2.  **The Home Assistant Integration (`custom_components/blupow`)**: A lightweight "branding" integration that runs inside Home Assistant.
-It provides the UI configuration flow for adding devices and relies on MQTT Discovery to automatically create all the sensors.
+It provides the UI configuration flow for discovering and adding devices, and relies on MQTT Discovery to automatically create all the sensors.

-This separation means that the often-unstable Bluetooth communication is handled outside of Home Assistant, preventing integration crashes from impacting your HA instance.
+This separation means that potentially unstable Bluetooth communication is handled outside of Home Assistant, preventing integration crashes from impacting your HA instance.

 ---